 We can remove all unnecessary things and have a clean white screen, where we would put whatever we need, install dependencies one by one, checking. if we need, whether they have an effect upon each other, trying out a new technology and so on.
 Being a curious programmer, we add a library, or write some unexpected code and see what happens.
 We can nuke it completely and start anew, and it makes our journey so much more fun.

-For the sake of not setting it up from scratch every time we choose to try something, we can have a separate folder on our machine where all these kind of projects go and live, and then we can have them as either templates to just cp them and add the things we need, or manage everything in one place, adding or removing the dependencies however we see fit.
+For the sake of not setting it up from scratch every time we choose to try something, we can have a separate folder on our machine where all these kind of projects go and live, and then we can have them as either templates to just copy them and add the things we need, or manage everything in one place, adding or removing the dependencies however we see fit.

 For web development, we can have, for example, just a simple index.html + index.js files to try out Vanilla JS things, plus to that we can add a simple Node project with index.js and package.json to try out the JS quirks easily in our terminal.
 For other fields, we can add something we need day-to-day, to test out the new feature in Java version 777, or to follow a quick tutorial on how to make pagination work with postgresql.

 To easily share our code and environment with others, there are projects dedicated to this, for example codesandbox.
-You can use their ā€œimport project buttonā€, but, say, we want to quickly share our GitHub repository with someone so they could tinker with the bug we found.
+You can use their “import project button”, but, say, we want to quickly share our GitHub repository with someone so they could tinker with the bug we found.
 We can go to our repo’s page, and just add a box at the end of domain name:

 Changing url to githubbox shows codesandbox's icon

-To share our HTML and CSS easily we can use codepen, although Python is not directly runnable in the browser, we can do it here. for all kinds of database’s shenanigans, db-fiddle can help out.
+For all kinds of database’s shenanigans, db-fiddle can help out.
 We are able to fill CREATE TABLE queries alongside something we are stuck with, making the issue as small as possible, to later add the link to it in our dbastackexchange post.
 This way, people will be able to empirically figure out what’s wrong, instead of trying to interpret your situation the correct way.
 Oftentimes, when trying to reproduce issue in such an environment, you figure out not so long after starting where you have made a mistake and fix it on your own.

 Trying to ensure our website’s functionality, we can setup playwright for it to run an emulated version of multiple browsers to check our project works well in them.
 If we don’t have a Mac, we can still use Safari through one of the many websites that run their instances and display previews, although slowly, for some cost, or even for free.
 If we don’t have a phone, we can either setup our Android Studio, running an emulated android, or use a website that emulates IOS, since it is impossible to do on Linux, due to proprietary nature of MacOS and XCode.